Joy In Gaza As Mosques Reopen After Pandemic Closure - UrduPoint

 Joy In Gaza As Mosques Reopen After Pandemic Closure

-Gaza City, Palestinian Territories, June 3 (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2020 ) :Mosques in the Gaza Strip reopened on Wednesday after a 70-day closure due to the coronavirus, with one worshipper saying he was "overjoyed" despite fears over the pandemic.
+Gaza City, Palestinian Territories, June 3 (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2020 ):Mosques in the Gaza Strip reopened on Wednesday after a 70-day closure due to the novel coronavirus, with one worshipper saying he was "overjoyed" despite fears over the pandemic.

 Wearing a black face mask, an imam in Gaza City led the call to prayer as mosques reopened across the Palestinian enclave with health measures in place.